|•Seine River Cruises »||• Moulin Rouge »|

 |• Food & Wine Tours»||• What's On in Paris »|

 |• Our Fave Day Trips »||• Eiffel Tower »|

 It's the best way to get around Paris — so get a map!
 To navigate the Metro you're going to need a good Paris subway map.
-The public transportation system, which include the subway and buses, is the best way to get around Paris.
+The public transportation system, which include the subway and buses, is the best way to get around the city.

-There are a couple of different types of Paris Metro maps.
-A modern, more graphic version was inspired by the map for the London Underground.
+You'll find that there are a couple of different types of Metro maps.
+There's a modern, graphic version that was inspired by the famous map for the London Underground.
 It's nice looking, but it's not really intuitive.

-Our preference, though, is for the older style which shows the Metro lines and stations on a map of the city.
+Our preference is for the older style which shows the Metro lines and stations where they would be found on map of the city.
 So you have a better sense of where the station is and what's above ground.
 Also, it just seems more… human!

-Overall, the best way to carry around a Paris subway map is as part of a map book, and we review a couple of our favorites.
+Overall, we think the best way to carry around a Paris subway map is as part of a map book, and here we review a couple of our favorites.